Stablecoin Treasury Accounting Controls: Not Cash, Reconciled, On the Trail (2026)

 | To policy | Concentration vs limits, issuer eligibility, depeg-event handling |

-Plus: fees/gas as distinct events, internal transfers as non-disposals.
+Plus fees and gas as distinct events, and internal transfers as non-disposals.
 Out-of-policy exposure then surfaces as a reconciliation flag, not a surprise — policy and accounting are linked (the policy-controls-as-reconciliation-rules principle).

 The audit trail ties policy to books